Farmcare

-Farmcare Trading Limited is the largest lowland farming organisation in the United Kingdom.
+Farmcare Trading Limited, trading as Farmcare, is the largest lowland farming organisation in the United Kingdom.
 Farmcare traded as The Co-operative Farms while a subsidiary of The Co-operative Group until it was sold to the Wellcome Trust in 2014.
+Wellcome decided to cease farming activities in 2017 and instead form partnerships with farmers.

 History

 The Co-operative Farms

 The first farm was acquired at Roden, Shropshire in 1896 in order to supply potatoes to local societies' stores.
 By 1918, the then Co-operative Wholesale Society already farmed a total of 32,648 acres (13,212 ha) across England.

 Following the merger of CWS and Co-operative Retail Services in 2001, CWS Agriculture became Farmcare Limited.
 It was rebranded as The Co-operative Farms in 2007.

 Wellcome Trust

 On 4 August 2014, the business was sold to the Wellcome Trust for £249 million, to reduce The Co-operative Group's debt following its financial crisis in 2013.
 At the time of the sale, The Co-operative Farms owned 39,533 acre of land organised as 15 farms, and more than 100 residential and 27 commercial properties.

+In 2017, Wellcome announced that they would cease farming activities and instead formed 12 partnerships with farmers and farming contractors.